The National Moot Court Competition

 - Timeline of the competition is in line with the academic year.
 Registrations are set by the beginning of the school year; Record on Appeal is released early September; briefs are due early October.
 All regional competitions occur in November and National Finals are always January/February.

 - Cost-effective.
 One registration fee covers both regional competition participation and National Finals for those schools that advance.
-Cost is $500 per team.
+Cost is $600; cost for second team is $500.

 - The American College of Trial Lawyers is partnered with our competition and lends its support to law school coaches as well as students.
 To learn more about the ACTL and their benefits to law students, please visit www.actl.com